vektor-inc/vk-blocks-pro/readme.txt

 1. VK Blocks examples.

 == Changelog ==
+[ Bug fix ][ Ancestor Page List ] Fixed a warning message that appeared on the console when placing blocks.

 = 1.96.2 =
 [ Bug fix ][ Post list (Pro) / Post list slider (Pro) / Tab (Pro) / Slider ] Fixed errors occurring regardless of whether the editing screen environment is in an iframe and improved the stability of feature performance.